Results of the Work – 4/26/26

 Bob

-So thanks for your prayers for the ministry and for evangelism today if you had a chance though I forgot to send a notice.
-I know someone was praying, God truly blessed.
+So thanks for your prayers for the ministry and for evangelism today if you had the chance.
+God truly blessed.

 In Him,